Karamoko Jean-Marie Traoré

-Karamoko Jean-Marie Traoré is a Burkina Faso politician who has been Minister of Foreign Affairs since December 2023.
+Karamoko Jean-Marie Traoré is a Burkinabé politician who has been Minister of Foreign Affairs since December 2023.

+Education and career

+Born on October 14, 1972, in Nouna, Burkina Faso, Traoré pursued higher education at the University of Ouagadougou and trained in diplomacy at the National School of Administration and Magistracy (ENAM).

-Traoré took over from Olivia Rouamba in Dec 2023, following a government reshuffle by President Ibrahim Traoré.
-Traoré was previously in charge of the Regional cooperation.
+Traoré took over from Olivia Rouamba in December 2023, following a government reshuffle by President Ibrahim Traoré.
+Traoré was previously in charge of regional cooperation.